 Figure 3.
 Mobile Home Project Interface on MapSwipe platform.
 The image shows the tutorial, where volunteer users are trained to distinguish MMHC from regular buildings and mark it green if it contains MMHC.

-The aggregated data from all seven projects consists of 11,586 “geometries”, accessible in GeoJSON format from the MapSwipe website.
-Each geometry represents an outline or boundary of a set of tiles when at least 35% of users agreed to classify the tile as “YES” and “Maybe”.
+The aggregated data from all seven projects consists of 11,586 “polygons”, accessible in GeoJSON format from the MapSwipe website titled “HOT Tasking Manager geometries” containing polygons that are ready to use in ArcGIS.Each polygon represents an outline or boundary of a set of tiles when at least 35% of users agreed to classify the tile as “YES” and “Maybe”.